21 Arthritis Facts: It's A Game Changer

 Fact or myth?
 People with arthritis may be able to tell you when the weather will turn cold or rainy better than your local meteorologist.

 Researchers suspect the reason these changes may happen is because atmospheric changes like a falling barometric pressure can increase swelling in the joint capsule.
+It simply could be chance too.

 Is There Any Way to Prevent Arthritis?